KieranOwens/UNSW_MIT/README.md

 # UNSW_MIT
-Code for courses in the University of New South Wales program Masters of Information Technology (specialisation in Artificial Intelligence)
+Code for courses in the University of New South Wales program Master of Information Technology (specialisation in Artificial Intelligence)